Kharavela: Biography

 According to the Hathigumpha inscription, Kharavela spent his first 24 years on education and sports, a period when he mastered the fields of writing, coinage, accounting, administration and procedures of law.
 He was the prince to the throne (yuvaraja) at 16, and crowned King of Kalinga at age 24.
 The Hathigumpha inscription details his first 13 years of his reign.
 Some notable aspects of this reign includes:

 Succession

 Kulke and Rothermund state Kharavela's empire state that the history of ancient India is unclear including the times after Ashoka and Kharavela.
 Given the lack of major inscriptions by his successors, they surmise that the Kharavela empire likely disintegrated soon after his death.
 A little is known about the next two generations of kings - Vakradeva (a.k.a.
 Kudepasiri or Vakadepa) and Vadukha - but through the minor inscriptions at Udayagiri.
 Kharavela was succeeded by Sada dynasty kings.
 Siri Sada is mentioned as a Mahameghavahana king in an inscription at Guntupalli.

+Personality

+Kharavela's inscription depict him as a man with ruddy and handsome body and had lived a youthful life for 25 years, a keen learner having who received a thorough education and had mastered writing, coinage, accountancy, administration and legal procedures.
+He is one of the very few early Indian monarchs who proudly proclaim to have been systematically educated in their official inscription.
+The Hathigumpha inscription had portrayed him as a compassionate ruler who made a settlement of a hundred and thousands of masons, giving them exemption from land revenue.
+It also mentions that he donated royal maintenances, China clothes (silks) and white clothes to the Jain monks and made temples and caves for arahats and sramanas.

+The inscription states that Kharavela was a great patron of art and music and well versed in the science of Gandharvas.
+He held festivities and assemblies and entertains his capital with exhibition of dapa, dancing, singing and instrumental music.

+The inscription praises Kharavela's might and his patronage to all temples, stating that he repaired all the temples and whose chariot and army are irresistible.

 Legacy

-Kharavela's inscriptions call him a Chakravartin or an emperor.
+Kharavela's inscriptions call him a Kalinga-Chakravartin (Emperor of Kalinga).
 He was one of Kalinga's strongest rulers.
+The inscription states that after his imperial coronation he repaired the gates, walls and forts of the capital city which had been damaged by storm.